bradeneast/bradeneast.com/_src/design/hope youth retreat t-shirts.md

   Learn about Hope: //hopepresbyterian.church
 ---

-Even though we are “dry bones” (Ezekiel 37), the unregenerate man tries to appear spiritually alive in order to acheive the glory of God and earn his grace.
+Scripture teaches that apart from God's intervention, we are as “dry bones” (Ezekiel 37), and there is nothing we can do to earn God's grace.

+This retreat was themed "Dead is Dead" with a teaching and study centered around three words: "_**Pray, Live, Speak.**_"

 The skull is a universal symbol of death, which is smiling to show how we delight in our folly and sin apart from God.
 The texture of ocean waves